cocode/TrekBASIC/README.txt

 Maybe write trace to a file.
 With the variables on that line.
 Or build a debugger.
     X=3, Y=4
     100 IFX+Y>3THENPRINT"FOO"

+Add "trace on" and "trace off" statements to the language, to control writing of the trace file.
+Need to slush the trace file periodically. maybe every line.